frenetic-lang/frenetic/guide/NetCore-tutorial.md

 3. Now consider the program that routes all traffic between all hosts, which we will provide.

-4. Use the NetCore query facility to solve the following problem:
-Discover the set of all TCP ports being used by either machines 10 or
-20. Here is a [list of common port numbers](http://packetlife.net/media/library/23/common-ports.pdf)
+4. Use the NetCore query facility to discover the set of all TCP ports being used by either machines 10 or 20.
+Here is a [list of common port numbers](http://packetlife.net/media/library/23/common-ports.pdf)
 Note: some protocols are sending a lot of traffic (eg: HTTP, on port 80).
 As you investigate, narrow your searches to find the "needle in